Anethum graveolens

 Early summer is the main growth window in cooler climates, when days are long but not scorching.
 Consistent watering and light feeding from a balanced organic fertilizer, similar to how you would treat a leafy parsley patch, keep stems tender and leafy.

-Summer bloom time turns dill into a busy pollinator plant, drawing bees, hoverflies, and tiny parasitic wasps.
-Those same insects help on vegetables, fruit trees, and even flowering shrubs like hydrangea elsewhere in the yard.
+Summer bloom time turns dill into a busy pollinator plant, drawing bees, hoverflies, and tiny parasitic wasps that help nearby vegetables and flowering shrubs like hydrangea.
+It may self-sow like cilantro, but extra seedlings are easy to recognize and pull before they shade young crops.

 For people, dill foliage and seeds are widely eaten and considered safe in normal food amounts.
 As with other aromatic herbs such as rosemary, large amounts of the essential oil can be irritating, so keep concentrated products out of reach of children.